Categories

 Winners & Losers

-Every Friday morning at 8:30AM, I join the Cardle & Woolley show, Talk 1370 Radio, in Austin to pick the week’s Winners & Losers.
-It’s a lightning round that runs the gamut from public policy and political trends to sports and culture in Texas, America and the world.
-Here’s who made my list for the week ending on May 24.
+Every Friday morning I join the Cardle & Woolley show, Talk 1370 Radio, in Austin to pick the week’s top Winners & Losers in public policy, politics, sports and culture in Texas, America and the world.
+After wading through the post-debate fog for the last couple weeks, here’s my list for the week ending July 12.

 Sherry Sylvester is a Distinguished Senior Fellow at the Texas Public Policy Foundation, and the former Senior Advisor to Texas Lt.
 Governor Dan Patrick.